-Online Application Receipt System 4.2.
+4.2.
+Online Application Receipt System

 Applications must be submitted via the CPRIT Application Receipt System (CARS) (https://CPRITGrants.org).
 Only applications submitted through this portal will be considered eligible for evaluation.
 The PD must create a user account in the system to start and submit an application.
 The Co-PD, if applicable, must also create a user account to participate in the application.
-Furthermore, the Authorized Signing Official (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (an individual who will help manage the grant contract if an award is made) also must create a user account in CARS.
-Applications will be accepted beginning at 7 AM central time on December 1, 2016, and must be submitted by 3 PM central time on March 2, 2017.
+Furthermore, the Application Signing Official (a person authorized to sign and submit the application for the organization) and the Grants Contract/Office of Sponsored Projects Official (an individual who will help manage the grant contract if an award is made) also must create a user account in CARS.
+Applications will be accepted beginning at 7 AM central time on August 1, 2017, and will be accepted on a continuous basis throughout fiscal year 2018.

+Applications will be reviewed quarterly.
 Detailed instructions for submitting an application are in the Instructions for Applicants document, posted on CARS.
 Submission of an application is considered an acceptance of the terms and conditions of the RFA.